carriercomm/ribs/README.md

 ## Running the application

-- Start a mongodb process
+- Start a mongodb process, preferably by running mongodb as a service (net start mongodb)
 - Run `grunt` from the top level project directory

 Your page should now be accessible on localhost:3000